How to Train for Machu Picchu Treks

-Is there anything you can bring to benefit you during the hike?
+Is there anything you can bring to benefit you during the Inca Trail hikes?

 Understanding what you can do to mitigate your weaknesses should be part of your overall strategy.
 If you know your "weak" ankles and your "bum" knees might act up, bring a brace and OTC pain relievers.
 Test out your treatments at home before you travel.
 If your bum knee doesn't recover with support braces or pain meds you might need to see a medical specialist to make sure there's nothing to prevent you from enjoying the hike.
 Use the right shoes.
 They can be high, mid or low tops depending on your preference.
 Just make sure they're sturdy and have grippy soles.

 The backpacks your kids used in school and now banished to the bottom of the dusty closet may not be the most comfortable equipment.
 If you plan to hike again, it might be time to invest in a new backpack.
 Or ask outdoorsy friends and family if you can borrow theirs.
 Here's a link to one of our short videos on Youtube for all you visual learners!